 First, there is the cost approach to your home.
-The cost approach refers to how much it would cost to build your property today versus your land’s value.
-Knowing this will make a difference in understanding profit expectations when you sell your property.
+Cost approach refers to how much it would cost to build your property today versus the value of your land.
+Knowing how well the cost of your home is laid out should make a difference in what you can get when you sell your property.

 2. The Income Approach

 The income approach is where capitalization rates are used to figure out the values of many properties in a spot.
 The cap rate refers to the property value based on the appraised value of other properties in the same area.
 They find sale totals on what a person spent on the home the first time around versus what the property sold for.
 When different properties come in various values, it becomes more comfortable for the income cap rate to change.
 Properties that sell for more money can cause your property to sell for even more.
 This is an appraisal point that refers to how valuable your local area is regarding what you might find at a time.